hpf3/Stardeus-Schema/README.md

 # Stardeus Schema

-This repository contains unofficial, community-maintained JSON schema definitions for validating and developing mods for *Stardeus*.
+This repository contains unofficial, community-maintained JSON schema definitions for validating and developing mods for *Stardeus*. last edited for game version 0.11.18
 > **⚠️ Warning**: These schemas are community-developed and may not cover all edge cases or be fully comprehensive.
 They are designed to help catch basic errors but do not ensure that your mod will function correctly.

+only the device and research schemas are currently done

 ## Table of Contents